Garage Door Spring Repair

 Types of Garage Door Springs

-There are three garage door spring types including torsion, extension, and Wayne Dalton torque master.
+There are three garage door spring types including torsion springs, extension springs, and Wayne Dalton torque master.
 It’s good to keep in mind that the type of garage door spring installed on your garage door will determine its reliability and lifespan.

 Torsion Springs – Garage door torsion springs are the modern and reliable choice to upgrade the operation of your garage door system.
 They are installed horizontally above your garage door, connecting to a metal tube and twisting to lift and lower the garage door.
 When you have a broken torsion spring, you’ll see a 2-4” separation between the spring’s coils.
 You also may hear a loud popping noise when the garage door spring breaks.
 When you have a broken garage door spring, your garage door won’t open at all, even manually.